Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

  ----------

 # First sketch of system
-The is the sytem diagram of the program where we put the inputs ( buttons ), the program, and the output (LCD);
+This the sytem diagram of the program where we put the inputs ( buttons ), the program, and the output (LCD);
-In the LCD we are expected to see, and write the message using the pushbuttons
+In the LCD we are expected to see, and write the message using the pushbuttons.
+See in fig1
 ![Arduino](donada.png)
-fig.1
+# fig.1

 # Traffic lights system using Arduino
 ![Arduino](arduino123.png)